JasselD/JasselNotes/Y2S2/ENEL611/Switching Concepts/Broadcast Domains.md

 Switch Behavior with Broadcasts
 - When a switch receives a broadcast frame:
-	- It forwards the frame out of every port,
+	- It forwards the frame out of every port, except the one it came in on (ingress port)
+	- Every device connected to the switch receives a copy of the broadcast frame

+Impact of Broadcast
+- Broadcast are sometimes necessary:
+	- For example, for locating devices or servies (like ARP)
+	-